Introduction

 How to clean the outside part of the Cuisinart coffee maker?

-Though the internal part of your Cuisinart coffee maker is the one that is compulsory to be cleaned, you still need to be sure the outside of the coffee maker is clean.
+Though the internal part of your machine is the one that is compulsory to be cleaned, you still need to be sure the outside of the machine is clean.
 Below are instructions for cleaning your carafe, the base, and the exterior of your coffee machine.

 1. Cleaning the carafe